Peace Lily Yellow Leaves — Causes That Are Often Misdiagnosed

 Check soil moisture thoroughly.
 Consistently moist soil plus yellowing: reset the watering schedule to moisture-based checking (top inch dry before watering) rather than responding to drooping.

-For isolated old-leaf yellowing on an otherwise healthy plant: remove the leaf and continue normal care.
+For isolated old-leaf yellowing on an otherwise healthy plant: remove the leaf at its base and continue normal care — this is expected maintenance, not a problem to solve.

 Prevention